 This course fee is a one-time fee, meaning that students are able to take the Private Pilot Ground Course an unlimited number of times without paying the fee again.
 The course fee also includes the price of the FAA Written Exam that is administered at the end of the course.

 LOYALTY & REWARDS

-Cirrus, FAA and Department of Veterans Affair logos are the registered trademarks of their respected owners.
+Cirrus, and FAA logos are the registered trademarks of their respected owners.
 Copyright 2016 Northwest Flight School.
 All rights reserved.